Know about History

 They moved on foot over long distances, since they did not master horse-riding yet.
-With bows and arrows, and bolas made by themselves, they hunted guanacos, rheas (ñandú), and southern andean deer (huemul) for food.
+With bows and arrows, and bolas made by themselves, they hunted guanacos, rheas (ñandú), and southern Andean deer (huemul) for food.
 In the southernmost costs of Aysen, lived the Alacalufes, who were canoeing tribes that called themselves Kaweskar.
 Further north, the Chonos populated the islands that we now know as Guaitecas; they were also canoeist peoples who had similar customs as the Alacalufes.
 Their diet was mainly based on seafood.
-They gathered their supplies mostly from hunting, fishing and collecting shellfish from the cold southern waters that they travelled.
+They gathered their supplies mostly from hunting, fishing and collecting shellfish from the cold southern waters that they traveled.
 They navigated in rustic and primitive canoes made from tree bark, preferably from coigüe trees.
-Centuries later they began to build their canoes with hollowed-out logs.
 They always lit a fire inside the canoes, and women were in charge of taking care of it.

 After the limits were well defined, the Chilean State concessioned large tracts of land to livestock enterprises.
 There were three important concessions: